Linuxfabrik/monitoring-plugins/check-plugins/file-ownership/README.md

 ## States

+* OK if all checked files have the expected owner and group.
-* WARN if ownership does not match expected values.
+* WARN if any file's owner or group does not match the expected value.

 ## Perfdata / Metrics